cg20241b/final-project-jabs-game/README.md

 ## Resources & References

-Resources yang akan digunakan pada project ini ialah sebagai berikut:
+The resources that will be used in this project are as follows:

-1. Environment Generator (sebagai asset utama dalam pengembangan lingkungan)
+1. Environment Generator (as the main asset in developing the environment)
-2. Unity Asset Store (untuk memperoleh kit dan assets yang dibutuhkan)
+2. Unity Asset Store (to obtain the kits and assets needed)
-3. Unity Learn (acuan utama dalam pembuatan mekanik game)
+3. Unity Learn (the main reference in creating game mechanics)
-4. Unity’s Post-processing Stack (penyempurnaan pasca proses untuk pengalaman yang lebih imersif)
+4. Unity's Post-processing Stack (post-processing enhancements for a more immersive experience)
-5. Forum dan YouTube (pembahasan mendetail dan penyempurnaan kode pada implementasi)
+5. Forums and YouTube (detailed discussion and code enhancements on implementation) 5.